 A visit to the Sokol Grad can be combined with a visit to the Karaman Winery, or to the seaside town of Cavtat, and a meal at the restaurant Vinica Monkovic in the village of Gruda.
 This restaurant has a winderful location by the river with lots of natural shade.
 They even have one table right above the river, on the wooden platform.
 Awesome!

-Sokol Grad Dubrovnik: Location and practical info
+Sokol Grad Dubrovnik: Contacts, working hours and tickets

 Opening hours | April-May: 10 am-6 pm | June-Oct.: 10 am-7 pm | Nov.: 10 am-4 pm | Dec.-March: by appointment